-1. Read Ecclesiastes 1:1-18 and in your own words pull out the main thought of this passage.

-2. Go through the eighteen verses and underline the word "meaningless" and the phrases "under the sun" and "a chasing after the wind."
-This will help to understand what the author is trying to express.

-3. What is the key question that is asked in verse 3?

-4. How does Solomon describe life in verses 4-7?
+1. Read Ecclesiastes 1:1-18 and in your own words pull out the main thought of this passage "ul Go through the eighteen verses and underline the word "meaningless" and the phrases nder the sun" and "a chasing after the wind."
+This will help to understand what the author is ing to express.
+3. What is the key question that is asked in verse 3 ?
+4. How does Solomon describe life in verses 4-7 ?
 5. What one word in verse 8 is a contributing factor in the mid-life crisis?

-6. Why doesn't Solomon see his own life as making a vital contribution, according to verses 9-11?
+Why doesn't Solomon see his own life as making a vital contribution, according to rses 9-11?
 7. What are some of Solomon's conclusions, according to verses 12-14?

-- 8. Summarize Solomon's reflections in verses 16-18. - 9.
-Which verse in the study has meant the most to you? - 10.
-What lesson have you learned from this study?

-- LESSON #1: Everything is meaningless without Him. - LESSON #2: A man receives no gain for his labor when it is for selfish ends. - LESSON #3: There is nothing new under the sun but coming to know the Son makes us a new creation in Christ Jesus.
+8. Summarize Solomon's reflections in verses 16-18 .
+9. Which verse in the study has meant the most to you?
+10. What lesson have you learned from this study?
+LESSONS FROM THE PASSAGE: What are some of the lessons we can learn from this particular study?
+LESSON #1: Everything is meaningless without Him.
+LESSON #2: A man receives no gain for his labor when it is for selfish ends.
+LESSON #3: There is nothing new under the sun but coming to know the Son makes us a new creation in Christ Jesus.
 "Old things are passed away; behold, all things are become new."
-We look forward with great anticipation to a new heaven and a new earth. - LESSON #4: Though man does not remember us, God never forgets.
-"For we must all appear before the judgment seat of Christ that everyone may receive the things done in his body according to that he hath done, whether it be good or bad" (2 Corinthians 5:10). - LESSON #5: Life is one gigantic frustration filled with futility without a relationship to Jesus Christ.
+We look forward with great anticipation to a new heaven and a new earth.
+LESSON #4: Though man does not remember us, God never forgets.
+"For we must all appear before the judgment seat of Christ that everyone may receive the things done in his body according to that he hath done, whether it be good or bad" (2 Corinthians 5:10).
+LESSON #5: Life is one gigantic frustration filled with futility without a relationship to Jesus Christ.
+Additional Notes: